Component: REST data sources

 - $skip [optional]: Number of data records that the consumer wants to skip

-- $search [optional]: Keyword for full text search.
-Must be put between a pair of quotes
+- $search [optional]: Keyword for full-text search.
+Must be enclosed in a pair of quotes

-- $select [optional]: Fields' names separated by commas.
-Only fields that are configured to be able to read are returned.
-If this parameter is undefined, the component will respond with all allowed fields
+- $select [optional]: Field names separated by commas.
+Only fields that are configured as readable are returned.
+If this parameter is undefined, the component responds with all allowed fields

-- $orderby [optional]: Define data's order.
-Can order by multiple fields, separated by commas.
-Here are two cases:
+- $orderby [optional]: Defines the order of the data.
+You can order by multiple fields, separated by commas.
+There are two cases:

 - Fields that are used to sort in descending order: [Field name] desc